paulrobertlloyd/paulrobertlloyd-v3/src/collections/_talks/2017-06-30-patterns_day.md

     Built around the car, distances between different buildings are great, and everything feels disconnected.
 Things make sense in isolation, but they don't quite work when put together.
 - format: png
   notes: |
-    With brings us to the patterns we use.
+    Which brings us to the patterns we use.

     Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) is a popular model for thinking about the construction of UI.
 To his credit, he takes into account templates and pages -- the end product which an organisation is ultimately looking to have delivered.